 Maricela joined CAS as a geology curatorial assistant in 2017.
 From 2020-2022, she was a research assistant on the complex adaptive socio-economic systems (CASES) project and in the summer of 2022 she was a fellow with the Environmental Data Initiative working to mobilize data for the Journey North citizen science program.

 My research focuses on the capacity of benthic marine organisms to cope with changing environmental conditions.
 Specifically, I have devoted the last ten years to understanding how coral reef organisms are impacted by changing seawater chemistry (ocean acidification), alone and in combination with warming.

-Christine is a Curatorial Assistant for Geology and serves as the EPICC (Eastern Pacific Invertebrate Communities of the Cenozoic) project manager at CAS.
+Christine is a Research Associate in Geology and previously served as Collections Manager and the EPICC (Eastern Pacific Invertebrate Communities of the Cenozoic) project manager at CAS.
 Her research focuses on environmental and paleoenvironmental reconstructions of marine ecosystems utilizing microfossil assemblages, and how this data can inform future predictions for these ecosystems in the face of climate change.

 I am a curatorial assistant in the Recent Invertebrate Collection at the California Academy of Sciences.
 I started as a volunteer in the department in 2014 and joined as a full time in 2017.
 My work currently is focused on digitizing our collections as part of the NSF funded DigIn Grant.
 The Invertebrate Zoology collection is aiming to digitize 56,000 marine non-molluscan specimen lots over the next 3 years.